W. Montgomery Watt

 William Montgomery Watt (14 March 1909 – 24 October 2006) was a Scottish historian and orientalist.
 An Anglican priest, Watt served as Professor of Arabic and Islamic Studies at the University of Edinburgh from 1964 to 1979 and was also a prominent contributor to the field of Quranic studies.

 Watt was one of the foremost non-Muslim interpreters of Islam in the West.
 Watt's comprehensive biography of the Islamic prophet Muhammad, Muhammad at Mecca (1953) and Muhammad at Medina (1956), are considered to be classics in the field.

 Early life and education

 Watt was born on 14 March 1909 in Ceres, Fife, Scotland.
 His father, who died when he was only 14 months old, was a minister of the Church of Scotland.
+He attended George Watson's College, Edinburgh; he then completed studies in classics the University of Edinburgh, and the Greats and BLitt at Oxford.

 Career

 Ordained ministry

 Watt was ordained in the Scottish Episcopal Church as a deacon in 1939 and as a priest in 1940.
 He served his curacy at St Mary The Boltons, West Brompton, in the Diocese of London from 1939 to 1941.
 When St Mary's was damaged in The Blitz, he moved to Old Saint Paul's, Edinburgh to continue his training.
 From 1943 to 1946, he served as an Arabic specialist to the Anglican Bishop of Jerusalem.

 After Watt returned to academia in 1946, he never again held a full-time religious appointment.
 He did, however, continue his ministry with part-time and honorary positions.
 From 1946 to 1960, he was an honorary curate at Old Saint Paul's, Edinburgh, an Anglo-Catholic church in Edinburgh.
 He became a member of the ecumenical Iona Community in Scotland in 1960.
 From 1960 to 1967, he was an honorary curate at St Columba's-by-the-Castle, near Edinburgh Castle.
 Between 1980 and 1993, following his retirement from academia, he was an honorary curate at St Mary the Virgin, Dalkeith and at St Leonard's Church, Lasswade.